Simar-malhotra09/vimiumrc/README.md

   scroll wheel events.
 - Button taps send `{type: "cmd", name}`.
 The server synthesizes the matching keystroke via `pynput`.
+- Vimium handles the rest, since these keyinputs are indistinguishable from regular keystrokes.

 ## Tuning